DETAILED ACTION

 Referring to Claim 78, Boggs, II et al in view of Crosby et al teaches the system of claim 75, wherein the at least one electrode is positioned along the at least one occipital nerve wherein comfortable sensations are generated only in the region of pain or an area immediately surrounding the region of pain (e.g. Paragraph [0101]).

-Referring to Claim 79, Boggs, II et al in view of Crosby et al teaches the system of claim 66, wherein stimulation of the at least one occipital nerve creates comfortable sensations in a distribution of the at least one occipital nerve and does not generate sensations in a distribution of the non-targeted nerve that innervates the region of referred pain (e.g. Paragraph [0101]).
+Referring to Claim 79, Boggs, II et al in view of Crosby et al teaches the system of claim 66, wherein stimulation of the at least one occipital nerve creates comfortable sensations in a distribution of the at least one occipital nerve and does not generate sensations in a distribution of the one or more non-targeted nerve that innervates the region of referred pain (e.g. Paragraph [0101]).

-Referring to Claim 86, Boggs, II et al in view of Crosby et al teaches the system of claim 66, wherein the stimulation activates target large diameter fibers in the at least one occipital nerve (e.g. Paragraphs [0045]-[0046]).
+Referring to Claim 86, Boggs, II et al in view of Crosby et al teaches the system of claim 66, wherein the electrical stimulation activates target large diameter fibers in the at least one occipital nerve (e.g. Paragraphs [0045]-[0046]).

 Referring to Claim 87, Boggs, II et al in view of Crosby et al teaches the system of claim 86, wherein the stimulation prevents activation of non-target small diameter fibers in the at least one occipital nerve (e.g. Paragraph [0067]).